 Youth Council Meeting - On May 7, 2025, the Youth Council reviewed and discussed the recent updates to the 2025 Master Plan Update website.
 Members shared that they liked the idea of the website and are excited to see when it's complete.
-Additionally, the Youth Council was asked to share their feedback on the different components and sections of the Master Plan
+Youth Council members also submitted photos of the city, one of which can be shown on the right (submitted by Sasha Joshi).
+Additionally, the Youth Council was asked to share their feedback on the different components and sections of the Master Plan Update.

-Update.
 They were asked if any information or topics were missing and how best to measure success.